ravi26067/Coding/Python/tutorial/operators.md

 - **`in`:** Returns `True` if a value is present in the sequence.
 - **`not in`:** Returns `True` if a value is not present in the sequence.

-Certainly!
 Membership operators in Python are used to test if a sequence (such as a string, list, tuple, or dictionary) contains a specific value.
 Python has two membership operators: `in` and `not in`.

 ### 1. `in` Operator:
 The `in` operator checks if a value exists in a sequence.